Life (ship): Life, Rescue ship with Proem Aid

 The ship was donated to the Spanish organisation Proem-Aid in March 2019 and is to be used by the organisation under the name Life.
 PROEM intend to use Life for training volunteers and to raise awareness of the problems faced by refugees.

-Criminal organization buy the ship
+Criminals buy the ship

 In November 2020, a criminal organization based in Spain dedicated to drug dealing bought the ship from the NGO Proem-Aid.
 They moved the ship to Portimão.
 After preparing the ship for navigation and changing its main color to blue from red color, it travelled to the coast of Morocco, where the criminal organization proceeded to load up to 15 tons of hashish.
 In June 2021, in an investigation carried out by the Guardia Civil and the Servicio de Vigilancia Aduanera, the ship was intercepted 100 nautical miles south of Huelva (Spain).
 The ship was diverted to the Port of Huelva, where the authorities seized 15,000 kilograms of hashish and arrested its crew, made up of two Moroccan citizens, a French citizen, a Latvian citizen and a Spanish citizen.
 As of July 2021 the ship was interned in the port of Huelva.